Table of Contents

 Which IRA is suitable for young adults?

-It depends on an individual’s specific situation, but for young adults choosing between a traditional or Roth IRA, a Roth may be the better choice for those in a low tax bracket now and who expect to be in a higher tax bracket in retirement.
+It depends on an individual’s specific situation, but for young adults choosing between a traditional or Roth IRA, a Roth may be a suitable choice for those in a low tax bracket now and who expect to be in a higher tax bracket in retirement.
 That’s because with a Roth, contributions are made with after tax dollars and distributions are withdrawn tax-free in retirement.
 With traditional IRAs, contributions are deducted upfront and you pay taxes on distributions when you retire.

 Still, it’s important to weigh the different options and benefits to choose the IRA that’s best for you.